Alexis de Tocqueville — "I have often observed that in democratic countries the people are more afraid of…"

 I have often observed that in democratic countries the people are more afraid of their own liberty than of the tyranny of a master.

-"The Americans are a people who are always in motion, always changing, always seeking something new."
+"The Americans are a people who are always in a hurry.
+They are always running after some new thing."

 "The American people are a people of shopkeepers, and they are always thinking of their own private interests."